-Life School shall provide a homeless child with services comparable to those offered to other student in the school in which the child is enrolled.
+Life School shall provide a homeless child with services comparable to those offered to other students in the school in which the child is enrolled.
 42 U.S.C.
 11432(g)(4).

 Sec.
-11. Admission of Military Dependents
+11. ADMISSION OF MILITARY DEPENDENTS

 a) Applicability